 pledge their commitment to making our health system more culturally safe for First Nations and Aboriginal people.
 BCCNM continues this commitment.

 Increasing the level of cultural safety in the health care system through approaches such as cultural humility, cultural safety, health literacy and relationship-based care will assist in improving the quality of health services for First Nations and Aboriginal people.
-Nurses are well-positioned to make a difference.
+Nurses and midwives are well-positioned to make a difference.

 BCCNM encourages you to: